-10 COMMUNICATION WITH PARENTS
+10. COMMUNICATION WITH PARENTS

-Watling View School will ensure the Child Protection Policy is available publicly either via the school or college website or by other means.
+<Name of school> will ensure the Child Protection Policy is available publicly either via the school or college website or by other means.

 Parents should be informed prior to referral, unless it is considered to do so might place the child at increased risk of significant harm by: